 Ground Cinnamon

 An absolute essential in baking and cooking.
-Cinnamon is most familiar to people in sweet applications, but it’s also common in savory dishes to add depth of flavor and dimension.
-Use it in desserts, breads, drinks, stews, curries, sauces, and chilis.
-Put cinnamon to work in these Maple & Molasses Roasted Sweet Potatoes.
+Cinnamon is most familiar to people in sweet applications, but it’s also common in savory stews to add depth of flavor and dimension.

 Whole Nutmeg